Parvis Notre-Dame – Place Jean-Paul II: History

-The surface of the current square sits about four to five meters above the ancient ground level.
-Likewise the ancient bank of the river was almost at the center of the current square; it has since moved about 50 meters to the south.
+The topography of the parvis and its surroundings has changed over time: the surface of the current square sits about four to five meters above the ancient ground level, and the ancient bank of the river, originally located at the center of the current square, has since moved about 50 meters to the south.
 Many different buildings were constructed over the years, including a Roman defensive wall and Saint Etienne de Paris, an early medieval church.
 The remains of many of these buildings can now be seen in the Archaeological Crypt underneath the square.

 The parvis was first mentioned in 1160, just before the construction of Notre-Dame began.
 During the Middle Ages, the square was only about 1,000 square meters, roughly one tenth of its current size.
 Surrounding buildings at the time included Saint-Jean-le-Rond and Notre-Dame to the east, the chapel of the Hôtel-Dieu to the south, and the Hôpital des Enfants-Trouvés and the church of Saint-Christophe de Paris to the west.
 During the Middle Ages, convicted criminals were often taken to the parvis before their executions to make public confession.
 The parvis was not used as a place of execution, however, until the Reformation, and even then this was reserved for those convicted of religious crimes.
-Examples of this include Jacques Belon in 1548 and Jean Thuret in 1550, both of whom attacked a statue of the Virgin inside Notre-Dame, and François Sarazin in 1670 who murdered a priest inside Notre-Dame.
+Examples of this include Jean Vallière in 1523 as the first Lutheran in France to be sentenced to death, Jacques Belon in 1548 and Jean Thuret in 1550, both of whom attacked a statue of the Virgin inside Notre-Dame, and François Sarazin in 1670, who murdered a priest inside Notre-Dame.

 The first major expansion took place in the early 18th century when the church and hospital of Saint-Christophe were demolished.
 The size of the square was doubled and a fountain was added on the western side.
 Drawings made at the time show that a short wall was built around the western and northern sides of the square to control traffic.
 A short series of steps led down into the parvis, which was about half a meter below the surrounding streets.